pcasteran/terraform-cdk-bundle/README.md

 ## How to use

-The easiest way to use the bundle is to configure an alias referencing the target image:
+The easiest way to use the bundle is to configure an alias referencing the required image:

 ```bash
 # Python